 For additional help…

-Have you been a victim of hostile behavior in the workplace?
+Have you been a victim of a hostile work environment?
 Contact our California labor attorneys for legal advice.
-We can discuss bringing an employment action on your behalf.
+We have a long track record of bringing successful employment actions with sizable settlements.

 Also see our article on HWE and employee rights in Nevada.